The Round-Up Project

 Who qualifies for Operation Round-Up?

-• Any person or organization that lives in the nine-county CVEC service area is eligible.
+• Any person or organization that lives within the boundaries of CVEC’s service area is eligible.

 How will recipients of Operation Round-Up funds be selected?